jasnow/railroader-site/source/_posts/2012-03-01-brakeman-1-dot-5-0-released.markdown

 ### Rails 2 Route Parsing Fix

-There was a bug in the code which determined if a method was being called on `map`, which caused Brakeman to think strange methods were route definitions (for example, `require`).
+There was a bug in the code which determined if a method was being called on `map`, which caused Railroader to think strange methods were route definitions (for example, `require`).
 This has been fixed.

 ### Report Problems!

-Always [report problems](https://github.com/presidentbeef/brakeman/issues) encountered when running Brakeman.
+Always [report problems](https://github.com/presidentbeef/railroader/issues) encountered when running Railroader.

-Don't forget to join the [mailing list](http://librelist.com/browser/brakeman/) and/or follow [@Brakeman](https://twitter.com/brakeman) on Twitter.
+Don't forget to join the [mailing list](http://librelist.com/browser/railroader/) and/or follow [@Railroader](https://twitter.com/railroader) on Twitter.